dentarg/auth0-blog/_posts/2015-10-30-creating-offline-first-web-apps-with-service-workers.markdown

 ![lock auth0](https://i.cloudup.com/6opoEX_Z9z.png)

+**Important API Security Note:** If you want to use Auth0 authentication to authorize _API requests_, note that you'll need to use [a different flow depending on your use case](https://auth0.com/docs/api-auth/which-oauth-flow-to-use).
+Auth0 `idToken` should only be used on the client-side.
+[Access tokens should be used to authorize APIs](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api/).
+You can read more about [making API calls with Auth0 here](https://auth0.com/docs/apis).

 In the case of an offline-first app, authenticating the user against a remote database won't be possible when network connectivity is lost.
 However, with service workers and a library like UpUp, you have full control over which pages and scripts are loaded when the user is offline.
 This means you can configure your `offline.html` file to display a useful message stating the user needs to regain connectivity to login again instead of displaying the Lock login screen.

 ## Wrapping Up